picosh/docs/posts/faq.md

 For example,
 [here is how we deploy the pico blog](https://github.com/picosh/official-blog/blob/main/.github/workflows/publish.yml)

+# Can I create multiple pico accounts?

+Yes!
+The only requirement is that SSH keypairs added to our system must be unique across all users.
+So you cannot have the same pubkey across multiple pico accounts.

+Other than that, you are welcome to create multiple pico accounts.
+Just keep in mind that each [pico+](/plus) membership is assigned to a single account.

 # Are there any bandwidth limitations?

 Currently we get 10TB egress per month through our cloud provider.
 We are